-Their sinister buzzing and ¼-inch long stingers are enough to make most gardeners turn and run from the 1 ½ to 2-inch long cicada wasp hunters, commonly known as the cicada killer wasp (Sphecius speciosus).
+Their sinister buzzing and ¼ inch (6 mm.) long stingers are enough to make most gardeners turn and run from the 1 ½ to 2 inch (3-5 cm.) long cicada wasp hunters, commonly known as the cicada killer wasp (Sphecius speciosus).
 Although they may give you a scare, cicada killer wasps are actually beneficial garden insects, only inflicting painful stings as a last resort.
 So exactly what are cicada killers wasps?
 Keep reading to learn more.

 What are Cicada Killer Wasps?

-Females do the digging, preferring sandy or loose soils for her ½-inch wide tunnels.
-The entire egg-laying complex created by an individual cicada killer wasp is usually no more than 15 inches below the surface, but tunnels may reach up to 70 inches in length.
+Females do the digging, preferring sandy or loose soils for her ½ inch (1 cm.) wide tunnels.
+The entire egg-laying complex created by an individual cicada killer wasp is usually no more than 15 inches (38 cm.) below the surface, but tunnels may reach up to 70 inches (178 cm.) in length.
 Each tunnel can have up to 15 egg chambers that the female must stock with cicadas for her offspring to feed upon when they hatch.

-Because of these extensive tunnels, cicada wasps in the garden can spell disaster for transplants or plants with delicate root systems.
-Lawns are may be damaged by their digging, especially when tunnels are extensive and many pounds of soil are dumped above ground.
+It is because of these extensive tunnels, cicada wasps in the garden can spell disaster for transplants or plants with delicate root systems.
+Lawns may be damaged by their digging, especially when tunnels are extensive and many pounds of soil are dumped above ground.
 Fortunately, there is only one generation of cicada wasp hunters each year, limiting the damage these insects can inflict.

 Controlling Cicada Killer Wasps